 But this is actually a great opportunity for you to not only demonstrate the value of UX, but demonstrate your own value as an engaged and forward-thinking employee as well.
 For only $99, you can get access to our Personal Plan, complete with 5 credits (a $225 value), task usability, videos, and up to 60 stored tests!

 With just 5 user tests, you will uncover 80% of your usability issues.

 4. Just do it on your own, with us, for free!

 Sometimes, seeing really is believing.
 And with remote usability testing, sharing what you see and believe has never been easier.

 Try running FIVE FREE TESTS, WITH ALL FEATURES on our platform.
 Our free trial is 2 weeks of Enterprise-level features, 5 credits, and doesn’t require anything beyond a valid work email address!
-We want to give UX designers as much ammunition as possible to further the field and continuing to develop the best possible experience in every instance imaginable.
+We want to give UX designers as much ammunition as possible to further the field and continue to develop the best possible experience in every instance imaginable.